Dussehra 2021: History, Significance and Celebrations

 On Dussehra, several rituals are performed during the Aparahna time like ‘Shami puja’, ‘Aparajita puja’ and ‘Seema avalanghan’.
 In various places in India, Ravana effigies are burned to signify the victory or destruction of evil along with fireworks.

-According to the Hindu calendar, Dussehra festival is celebrated in the month of Ashvina and it falls on the tenth day.
-As we know that Lord Rama fought a battle at Lanka with the demon king Ravana where Lord Rama killed Ravana.
+According to the Hindu calendar, the Dussehra festival is celebrated in the month of Ashvina.
+As we know that Lord Rama fought a battle in Lanka with the demon king Ravana where Lord Rama killed Ravana.
 Therefore, Dussehra or Vijayadashami is celebrated.
-This festival is celebrated after the conclusion of the nine-day Navratri.

 Dussehra Festival: History

-In South India, Dussehra festival mainly, in Mysore, Karnataka is celebrated as the day when Chamundeshwari, another avatar of Goddess Durga killed demon Mahishasur.
+In South India, the Dussehra festival mainly, in Mysore, Karnataka is celebrated as the day when Chamundeshwari, another avatar of Goddess Durga killed the demon Mahishasur.
 Do you know that the entire city is illuminated with colourful lights and decorated beautifully?
-In fact parades of elephants which carry processions of Goddess Chamundeshwari were also carried throughout the city.
+In fact parades of elephants that carry processions of Goddess Chamundeshwari were also carried throughout the city.

 Dussehra Festival: Significance